nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

    This is usefull for modeling signals without line of sight, which are typical in urban environments.

-\todo{
-    Might be worth creating a graph here to visualize the difference between the two propagation models?
-}

 Discovery strategies {#sec:discoverystrategies}
 --------------------